Downloads: Installation Instructions

 Notation

-In the following text, square brackets "[ ]" are used to indicate an optional parameter.
+In the following sections, square brackets "[ ]" are used to indicate an optional parameter.

 Build LLVM and Clang